-To meet requirements of the "No Child Left Behind"Act of 2001, students interested in teacher education are encouraged to declare a double major in their discipline and in education (i.e., chemistry education and chemistry).
+Students interested in teacher education are encouraged to declare a double major in their discipline and in education (i.e., chemistry education and chemistry).
 Such double majors may typically be earned by successful completion of a few additional credits.
-Students should contact their advisors or the Office of Registration and Records for details, and are encouraged to declare their primary and secondary majors with the Office of Registration and Records, 110 Ceres.
+Students should contact their advisors for details, and are encouraged to declare their primary and secondary majors with the Office of Registration and Records, 110 Ceres.